alexwlchan/alexwlchan.net/src/_drafts/inner-outer-strokes-svg.md

 </svg>
 ```

-By changing the `<path>`, you change the shape -- and in turn, it changes the clip which helps to draw the inner stroke.
+The path can be arbitrarily complicated, but you'll always get the same inner stroke effect.

-[a picture of the Earth]: https://wellcomecollection.org/works/uhemygps
+[an illustration of the Earth]: https://wellcomecollection.org/works/uhemygps